Frontios: Plot

-The Doctor, Tegan and Turlough discover that the culprits are the Gravis and his Tractators, giant insects with incredible powers over gravity.
-The disappeared colonists are being used to power the Gravis' machines.
-Turlough briefly undergoes a nervous breakdown because the Tractators once attempted to invade his home world long ago; his mind contains a deep, horrific "race memory" of the event.
-Plantagenet was kidnapped to replace Captain Revere, the current driver who is now brain dead.
-The Gravis intends to transform Frontios into an enormous spaceship and further spread the Tractators.
+The Doctor, Tegan and Turlough discover that the culprits are the Gravis and his Tractators, giant insects with powers over gravity.
+The Gravis is using the colonists to power his machines.
+He intends to transform Frontios into a spaceship to further spread the Tractators.
 The Doctor, Turlough, Brazen and his guards rescue Plantagenet by knocking out the Gravis, but Brazen is killed in the process.

-Tegan wanders around in the tunnels and comes across bits of the TARDIS's inner walls.
-She is chased by the Gravis, who has now regained consciousness, and two Tractators.
-She comes upon one of the TARDIS's inner doors and opens it, finding herself in the TARDIS console room, where the Doctor, Turlough and Plantagenet are congregated around the console.
+Tegan finds bits of the TARDIS's inner walls in the tunnels.
+She is chased by the Gravis and two Tractators until she finds one of the TARDIS's inner doors and opens it.
+She finds herself in the TARDIS console room with the Doctor, Turlough and Plantagenet.
 The Doctor ushers the Gravis in and then tricks him into reassembling the TARDIS by using his power over gravity.
-The Gravis pulls the TARDIS back into its normal dimension.
-Once fully assembled, the Gravis is effectively cut off from his fellow Tractators, which revert to a harmless state.
+The Gravis pulls the TARDIS back into its normal configuration.
+The fully-assembled TARDIS then serves to effectively cut the Gravis off from his fellow Tractators, which revert to a harmless state.

 After depositing the now-dormant Gravis on the uninhabited planet of Kolkokron and returning to Frontios, the Doctor gives Plantagenet the hat stand as a farewell token and asks that his own involvement in the affair not be mentioned to anyone, especially the Time Lords.
 Once the TARDIS has left Frontios, its engines start making a worrisome noise.
 The Doctor appears to be helpless as the ship is being pulled towards the centre of the universe.